LucieLprt-Dvldr/Arctic_fox_moulting/README.md

 # Arctic_fox_moulting
-R codes for MSc thesis Arctic fox moulting phenology
+R codes for the study "A camera trap‐based assessment of climate‐driven phenotypic plasticity of seasonal moulting in an endangered carnivore"